Why Highly Successful People are Prone to Depression

 So why wasn’t he happy?
 How could he even consider taking his own life?

 Those are the same questions people asked after the tragic suicides of entrepreneur Kate Spade, celebrity chef Anthony Bourdain, and a string of high-profile billionaire CEOs.
 For most of these individuals, the answer was simple: they suffered from debilitating depression.
+Many high achievers, including entrepreneurs and celebrities, have also struggled with mental health issues such as bipolar disorder, which can sometimes overlap with the very traits that drive them to succeed.
 However, that answer ultimately led to even more questions.
+After reaching success, things change—routines shift, priorities are altered, and some begin to feel detached from their former selves and the simple things in life.
+The loss of everyday moments, like sitting down for dinner with family, brings texture to life, and these are often lost in the relentless pursuit of success.

 What causes depression?